benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 #### Step 1: Make a list of important, relevant topics based on what you know about your business.

 To kick off this process, think about the topics you want to rank for in terms of generic “buckets”.
-You'll come up with about 5-10 topic buckets you think are important to your business.
+You’ll come up with about 5-10 topic buckets you think are important to your business.
 Topics like “security technologies” if you are a cyber security business.
-Then you'll use those topic buckets to help come up with some specific keywords later in the process.
+Then you’ll use those topic buckets to help come up with some specific keywords later in the process.

-If you were a company like Benevolent Tech, for example – selling marketing services and software consulting – you might have general topic buckets like “SEO Companies in DC”, “Email Marketing in DC”, “responsive website design” and "marketing automation.”
+If you were a company like Benevolent Tech, for example – selling marketing services and software consulting – you might have general topic buckets like “SEO Companies in DC”, “Email Marketing in DC”, “responsive website design” and “marketing automation.”
 Make sense?

 #### Step 2: Fill in those topic buckets with keywords.

-Now that you have a few topic buckets you want to focus on, it's time to identify some keywords that fall into those buckets.
+Now that you have a few topic buckets you want to focus on, it’s time to identify some keywords that fall into those buckets.
 These are keyword phrases you think are important to rank for in the SERPs (search engine results pages) because your target customer is probably conducting searches for those specific terms.

-For instance, if I took that last topic bucket for an inbound marketing software company – "marketing automation" – I'd brainstorm some keyword phrases that I think people would type in related to that topic.
+For instance, if I took that last topic bucket for an inbound marketing software company – “marketing automation” – I’d brainstorm some keyword phrases that I think people would type in related to that topic.
 Those might include:

 * What is SEO?
 * Search engine optimizations tools